-For all types of OPT, F-1 students must report changes in employment, address, or contact information to the International Student Advisor in writing within 10 days of the change so that the U.S. Department of Homeland Security can be notified.
+For all types of OPT, F-1 students must report changes in employment, address, or contact information to the Center for International Education in writing within 10 days of the change so that the U.S. Department of Homeland Security can be notified.

-F-1 students interested in applying for OPT should review the OPT packet and then contact the International Student Advisor to arrangement an appointment.
+F-1 students interested in applying for OPT should review the OPT packet and then contact the Center for International Education to arrangement an appointment.

 F-1 students may request that their spouse and/or children accompany them to the U.S. as dependents.
 These dependents will hold F-2 status.
 For each dependent, the F-1 student must demonstrate that sufficient funds are available to pay for the expenses of the dependent.
 The total estimated expenses per dependent is $5600 (estimates based on one calendar year).
 F-2 dependents can study English on a part-time basis or attend the local public elementary and high schools but are ineligible for work authorization.
 To request an I-20 for a dependent, please complete the I-20/DS-2019 Request Form.

 F-1 students can transfer out of UIU at any time.
 However, in order to transfer the F-1 student must be accepted by another school for a program that will begin within 5 months of the release of the SEVIS record, complete the UIU withdrawal form and complete the Transfer Out form.
-The transfer out form and a copy of the acceptance letter must be returned to the International Student Advisor.
-Once the transfer out form has been completed, the International Student Advisor will release the student's SEVIS record to the new school on the date specified by the student.
+The transfer out form and a copy of the acceptance letter must be returned to the Center for International Education.
+Once the transfer out form has been completed, the Center for International Education will release the student's SEVIS record to the new school on the date specified by the student.

 F-1 students have a 60-day grace period following the completion of their program.
 The grace period begins the day after the end date listed on the student's I-20.
 During the 60-day grace period, the student can apply for OPT, transfer to another school to begin a new program, or change their education (apply and be accepted for a new degree or program at the same school).
 Students cannot work on-campus or off-campus during the grace period unless the student has been approved for OPT, received the EAD, and reached the start date on the card.
 F-1 students can travel within the U.S. during the grace period.
 However, once a student leaves the U.S. during this period, F-1 status is automatically ended.